-The new health care reform legislation is called The Patient Protection and Affordable Care Act (ACA)—Commonly known as “ObamaCare”.
+The new health care reform legislation is called The Patient Protection and Affordable Care Act (ACA).
+This is commonly known as “ObamaCare”.

-Members of a recognized Health Care Sharing Ministry are exempt from the mandate to purchase health insurance by 2014 or face financial penalties.
-Enrollment with a recognized Health Care Sharing Ministry removes your requirement under the healthcare mandate to purchase health insurance and also removes the penalty.
+Members of a recognized Health Care Sharing Ministry are exempt from the federal mandate to purchase health insurance by 2014 or face financial penalties.
+Enrollment with a recognized Health Care Sharing Ministry removes your requirement under the federal healthcare mandate to purchase health insurance.

 In 2014 Altrua Ministries, dba Altrua HealthShare received its recognition as a Health Care Sharing Ministry recognized by the Centers for Medicare & Medicaid Services (CMS).
 As a result, the members of Altrua HealthShare have the security of being members of a recognized Health Care Sharing Ministry.
 Altrua HealthShare is a Health Care Sharing Ministry that is a 501(c)(3) non-profit organization that facilitates the sharing of eligible medical needs between members.

 Exemption Action Point